PitPik/circularjs/documentation/CIRCULAR.md

 The instance offers quite some useful methods to manage your apps.

-- [createComponent(selector, attrs, component, node)](#createcomponentselector-attrs-component-node) dynamically create components on the fly
+- [createComponent(selector, attrs, component, node, html)](#createcomponentselector-attrs-component-node-html) dynamically create components on the fly
+- [hideComponent(elm)](#hidecomponentelm) removes the component from the DOM and returns a recover function
 - [getChildComponents(inst)](#getchildcomponentsinst) returns all children currently rendered within the component
 - [getParentComponent(inst)](#getparentcomponentinst) returns the parent of itself
-- [hideComponent(elm)](#hidecomponentelm) removes the component from the DOM and returns a recover function
 - [destroyComponent(elm, remove)](#destroycomponentelm-remove) removes a component

 - [triggerEvent(type, data, params)](#triggereventtype-data-params) triggers custom events